When to Use Sanding Sealer

 What is "sanding sealer" and what's it good for?
-Below, Michael Dresdner offer's a short course on the properties and uses of sanding sealer to a Woodworker's Journal eZine reader:
+Woodworking expert Michael Dresdner offer's a quick lesson on the properties and uses of sanding sealer to a Woodworker's Journal newsletter reader who wanted to know when it should be used and whether it would make a big difference to the end result.

-A. Michael Dresdner: "Sanding sealer is never mandatory -- it is an option that saves time and material in some situations, and is unnecessary in others.
+Expert Answer from A. Michael Dresdner: "Sanding sealer is never mandatory.
+It is an option that saves time and material in some situations, and is unnecessary in others.
 Some woods, like cedar, spruce, and poplar, are so porous that they tend to suck up the first few coats of sprayed lacquer as if nothing were applied.
 Other woods, such as walnut and mahogany, require a good bit of sanding to level the pores even when pore filler is used.
 In both cases, the material of choice would be something that builds up quickly and is very easy to sand.
 Enter sanding sealer.

 It's important to recognize that the term "sanding sealer" means different things to different wood finishers.
 Many people use nothing but a coat of dewaxed shellac as a sanding sealer.
 Zinsser SealCoat, a pre-mixed 2 lb. cut of crystal-clear dewaxed shellac, is one of the most lauded products in this category.
 It works great for sealing raw wood and as a barrier coat between two possibly incompatible finishes - like an oil-based stain and a waterborne top coat.
 It dries super-fast and sands very well.